Alou Kuol: International career

 In May 2022, Kuol was selected in the Australian under-23 team for the 2022 AFC U-23 Asian Cup.
 He scored in Australia's second game of the group stage, netting the opening goal with a scorpion kick in a 1–1 draw with Iraq.
 Kuol was named as a Puskás award nominee on 13 January 2023 for his strike at Markaziy Stadium.

 Personal life

-Kuol's younger brother, Garang, plays for Newcastle United.
+Kuol's younger brother, Garang, plays for Sparta Prague.
 Another younger brother, Teng Kuol, currently plays for Sydney Olympic, after previously playing for the Central Coast Mariners Academy, Western Sydney Wanderers FC Youth and Melbourne Victory FC Youth.